RKlompUU/FPSheet/README.md

 - Copy pasting cells (properly handling loose and stuck cell references)
 - Reading and writing of user defined save files (i.e. any filename, not just ".sheet").
 - Exporting to and importing from excell savefiles
+- Many many more vital features (aka: TODO: write these out)

 ### WHY C?!?!